Review of After the Campfires (1998)

 I used to know Per Jorner casually, through a couple of mailing lists for SFF writing (SKRIVA/Korkek).
 He was in print back then, and an active contributor to the community.
 I picked up this book much later, around the time that I disconnected from that community.
 I did not come around to reading the book until 2021.
 That seems appropriate, given the subject.
 It’s a meditation on growing up.

 I was faster on the ball reading other Swedish fantasy from the same era.
 In retrospect, Jorner stands out by his boldness.
 In After the Campfires, he shows an active interest in flouting convention, partly for an intelligent deconstruction of the tropes of epic fantasy.
-This deconstruction is chiefly a question of characterization and attitude, rather than setting, plot or presentation.
+Unlike that of The Colour of Magic (1983), Jorner’s deconstruction is chiefly a question of characterization and attitude, rather than setting, plot or presentation.

 The basic elements are familiar from The Lord of the Rings (1954) and other giants of the genre.
 Through no fault of their own, effectively innocent and unassuming people become involved with morally charged, multimillennial, magical power struggles in a secondary world.
 They are intimidated but they persist because, whether by fate or by chance (not effort), they are suited to a quest.
 Tolkien’s Frodo is somewhat able to resist the One Ring, while Jorner’s Tim is named “master of the crystal” for his similar apparent immunity to the ill effects of the artifact he carries.
 After a great struggle the adventurers grow and emerge victorious, as heroes.
 Some details in the comparison are striking: Jorner’s Faun resembles Tolkien’s controversial Tom Bombadil; Jorner’s Tim finds and keeps a powerful magical ring that can corrupt its user, though all it does is to read the mind of someone nearby; and in naming the ancient archvillain, Jorner uses the same phonological tricks as Tolkien, albeit with a multivalent twist (Morkaid, not Morgoth).
 So far, not very bold.